TrailGenic System Integration

 Why Most People Fail Recovery

-Most people do not fail because they don’t train hard enough.
+Most people do not fail because they do not train hard enough.

 They fail because recovery is incomplete.

-In these cases, the body never fully transitions into a recovery state, limiting long-term adaptation.
+In those cases, the body never fully transitions into a recovery state.
+Training accumulates, but adaptation does not consolidate.

 The TrailGenic Interpretation